Share Your Ideas

-Submissions for the 2019 Elementary Technology Conference Call for Proposals are currently open and close end of day February 28, 2019.
+Submissions for the online 2021 Elementary Technology Conference Call for Presenters are currently open and close end of day March 31, 2021.

-Follow these suggestions for a better shot at a successful proposal.
+Follow these suggestions for a better shot at a successful presentations.

-- Do not exclusively provide the “What” (what tools will be used), but be sure to include the “Why” or “How.”
+- Do not exclusively provide the “What” (i.e. what tools will be used), but be sure to include the “Why” or “How.”
 Why will this make an impact in the classroom?
 And how can attendees implement this immediately following your session?

 - Take budget considerations into account.
 Submissions which highlight free or inexpensive software/resources are more likely to be selected.